npolshakova/kgateway-community/GOVERNANCE.md

 <!---
 TODO: Enumerate what, precisely, constitutes a change in governance.
 I think it's clear editing this file, in any significant way, would count.
 Adjusting at least certain things wrt to the maintainer lifecycle also would likely constitute a governance change because this would directly impact who is, and is not, able to vote as well as who may be eligible or not in the future.
 -->
 All changes to our governance model require a vote by the maintainers.
-The proposed change will be submitted as a PR against the K8sGateway community repository.
+The proposed change will be submitted as a PR against the kgateway community repository.
 Voting will proceed according to the rules established for simple conflict resolution, with the sole exception being the threshold for acceptance.

 * Any change requires a 2/3 super majority to be accepted.

 ## Vendor-neutrality

-K8sGateway is committed to [vendor-neutrality](https://contribute.cncf.io/maintainers/community/vendor-neutrality/).
+Kgateway is committed to [vendor-neutrality](https://contribute.cncf.io/maintainers/community/vendor-neutrality/).
 Our governance process has been designed to limit the influence of individual companies in furtherance of this goal.
 If you have concerns about the vendor-neutrality of the project please open an issue in this repository or join our [community meeting](https://calendar.google.com/calendar/u/1?cid=ZDI0MzgzOWExMGYwMzAxZjVkYjQ0YTU0NmQ1MDJmODA5YTBjZDcwZGI4ZTBhZGNhMzIwYWRlZjJkOTQ4MzU5Y0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t) to discuss.